lboynton/lboynton.github.io/_posts/2020-04-20-intigriti-easter-xss-challenge-2020-write-up.md

 ```
 The first thing that stood out immediately was the use of the [`Element.innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) property.
 This is notorious for being an XSS vector and is often used instead of the safe alternative of [`Node.textContent`](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent).
 Any HTML being passed in to the property will be rendered, including script tags.

 I decided the goal was obviously to inject some of our own JavaScript here, which means `this.responseText` needs to contain our payload.
 I also noticed that `unescape()` is being used so our payload needs to be URL encoded.
 Looking at the code I could see that `this.responseText` was being set as a result of the load event being triggered once the XHR request to `./reasons/${reason}.txt`.
-I could also see that the location hash was being used to trigger the XHR as well the change event handler on the select box.
+I could also see that the location hash was being used to trigger the XHR as well as the change event handler on the select box.
 This means that the payload could be passed through the hash in the URL, and the alert should popup by clicking on a carefully crafted link.

 # Causing Errors
-Knowing that the location hash triggered XHR requests, I tried loading <https://challenge.intigriti.io/#foobar> to see what happens when an unexpected value is passed in through the hash.
+Knowing that the location hash can be used to trigger XHR requests, I tried loading <https://challenge.intigriti.io/#foobar> to see what happens when an unexpected value is passed in through the hash.

 ![Passing foobar in location.hash](/assets/intigriti-foobar.png)